 You can see both in action in the image below.
 The character name autocomplete and the familiar red Grammarly icon, as well as one-click inline corrections.

 These two features make writing much easier and more accurate.

 You won’t need to use this until you finish writing the final draft of your book, but the export options available are excellent.

-You can export to Word or PDF.
+The program can export to Word or PDF.

-You can export the entire story in a single document or individual parts of your story.
+But the best feature is that you can export the entire story in a single document or individual parts of your story.
 This is great if you are sending a chapter or two off to your editor.

 However, there is another export option that is really clever.

 You can export to a selection of twelve book sizes ready for publishing on Amazon.

 If you have used other programs such as Scrivener or yWriter, you will find all the familiar functions, tools, and more.

 But with LivingWriter, there is no learning curve.
 You don’t need to watch long training videos or read how-to guides.